 The Company's quarterly operating results will fluctuate based on a number of factors.
-These include, among others, the completion of a leverage or securitization transaction in a particular calendar quarter, the interest rates on the securities issued in connection with its leverage or securitization transactions, the volume of loans originated by the Company, the timing of prepayment of loans, changes in and the timing of the recognition of realized and unrealized gains or losses on investments, the degree to which the Company encounters competition in its markets and general economic conditions.
+These include, among others, the completion of a securitization transaction in a particular calendar quarter, the interest rates on the securities issued in connection with its securitization transactions, the volume of loans originated by the Company, the timing of prepayment of loans, changes in and the timing of the recognition of gains or losses on investments, the degree to which the Company encounters competition in its markets and general economic conditions.
 As a result of these factors, results for any one quarter should not be relied upon as being indicative of performance in future quarters.